UW-Hydro/VIC/README.txt

 	Replaced all instances of global.dt with global.out_dt, since out_dt is the time interval used in the output files.
 TJB

+Liquid soil moisture sometimes falls below residual.

+	Files affected:

+	runoff.c

+	Description:

+	Fixed the checks on the lower bound of soil moisture.
+	Previously, the condition was
+	  (moist[lindex]+ice[lindex]) < resid_moist[lindex]
+	which led to liquid soil moisture falling below residual during winter conditions.
+This has been changed to moist[lindex] < resid_moist[lindex]
+	to eliminate these errors and make the logic consistent with the rest of the code.
+TJB

 --------------------------------------------------------------------------------